 - JV XPLORLABS QUEST: A special LifeSmarts safety quest for middle school participants focusing on lithium ion button cell batteries and the risks and hazards they pose to young children.
 This team-building and leadership opportunity includes a PSA contest for middle school LifeSmarts teams.

 - OTC Medicine Safety Mentoring project: The project promotes safe medicine storage, safe use of OTC medicine, and understanding the Drug Facts label.
 High school students demonstrate leadership by teaching younger students about medicine safety.
 The lesson is easy to adapt to classroom, club, and community settings.

 - Fraud Ambassadors: Thanks to a long-standing partnership with Western Union, high school LifeSmarts participants have the opportunity to educate older citizens to avoid fraud.
 LifeSmarts Fraud Ambassadors will highlight common advance-fee and fake check scams, demonstrating their knowledge that education is the best protection against fraud.

-- Privacy essay: One LifeSmarts student will win a $2,000 scholarship by submitting the winning privacy essay in a contest sponsored by ITRC and CyberScout.
+- Hands-on Privacy presentation: One LifeSmarts student will win a $2,000 scholarship by submitting the winning privacy essay in a contest sponsored by ITRC and Synchrony Financial.